hackutd/jury/README.md

 - REACT_APP_JURY_NAME - Name of the app to display to the user (eg. HackUTD X Judging)
 - JURY_ADMIN_PASSWORD - Password for the admin portal (suggestion: use 2 random words)
 - MONGODB_URI - URI of MongoDB Atlas instance (see step 0)
-- EMAIL_HOST - SMTP email host (see below)
-- EMAIL_FROM - SMTP email sending from address (see below)
-- EMAIL_PASSWORD - SMTP email password (see below)
-- EMAIL_POST - 587

 ### Email hosting